McLeodMoores/xl4j/README.md

 ![JFrame](https://github.com/McLeodMoores/xl4j/blob/master/docs/images/jframe.PNG "The Resulting JFrame")

+## Configuration and Easy Logging Access
+By default there are toolbar icons for opening the settings dialog, and opening the Java and C++ Logs in Notepad (or default `.log` file viewer).
+These can be disabled for end users if preferred.
+ - Support for custom tool icons on the Add-in ribbon via a super-simple extension to the configuration file. **CURRENTLY IN DEVELOPMENT**

 ## Deployment features
  - Zero-install (a.k.a.
 XCOPY install) works for non-Adminstrator users who lack permission to install software and allow hosting installation files on a network share.